-- NHRC needs to undertake structural reforms to make it fit for purpose in the new federal set-up
+- NHRC needs to undertake structural reforms to make it fit for the new federal set-up

 May 26, 2017-As the National Human Rights Commission (NHRC) completes 17 years of its operations, it is an opportune time to review the effectiveness of the constitutional body.
 The NHRC was formed at a time when the Maoists had launched an armed struggle against the state.
 Human rights violations were committed by both parties—the insurgents and the security personnel.
 Despite resource constraints in the initial years of its formation, the NHRC did some commendable work under former Chief Justice Nayan Bhadur Khatri.
 Although various stakeholders, including the executive, sometimes criticise the NHRC’s work, it has so far played an important role in protecting and promoting human rights.

 During the insurgency, cases of enforced disappearance were on the rise, and both sides of the conflict were blamed for such cases.
 The NHRC engaged with both parties and secured the release of many people who were victims of enforced disappearance.
 When king Gyanendra usurped power in 2005, the NHRC condemned the move and voiced opinion in favour of democracy.
 NHRC office bearers visited Geneva and lobbied the international community for the restoration of democracy in Nepal.
 King Gyanendra’s move had raised questions on the NHRC’s autonomy.
 It was seen as losing its independent constitutional image.

 During the Maoist insurgency, the NHRC had a difficult job, as both the rebels and the security personnel indulged in gross human rights violations.
 A total of 21 Maoist cadres were lined up and killed by security personnel at Doramba in Ramechhap district on August 17, 2003.
 The NHRC formed a probe team and investigated the case; it subsequently made recommendations to punish the security personnel involved in the incident.